 Normally, the lower esophageal sphincter (or LES) maintains a strong grip, allowing the one-way flow of food into your stomach.
 If the LES weakens or doesn’t close properly, however, the digestive enzymes and acid in your stomach can escape back up into your esophagus.

-Many people experience acid reflux after eating certain foods.
+Many people experience acid reflux symptoms after eating certain foods.
 In these instances, over-the-counter medications may work well to temporarily calm the symptoms of GERD such as a burning throat.
-If you experience acid indigestion frequently enough that it interferes with your life, you should seek medical help.
+If you experience acid indigestion frequently enough that it interferes with your life, you should seek medical help from a GERD doctor.

-Common symptoms of GERD include heartburn and/or acid regurgitation.
+Common symptoms of acid reflux include heartburn and/or acid regurgitation.
 Heartburn starts as a burning sensation in your chest.
 It occasionally can rise into your throat, leaving a sour taste in your mouth and a feeling of a burning throat.
 When you experience this symptom, it’s called acid regurgitation.